Skip to main content

 • Photocopy of your previous OPT card or EAD, if you have one.

-• A U.S. check or money order for the $410 fee.
+• A U.S. check or money order for the paper filing fee as indicated on the USCIS I-765 page.
 Make your check payable to the U.S. Department of Homeland Security.
 Cash is not accepted.
 Attach the fee to the front of your application materials.
-NOTE: Due to a recent US court injunction, the fee change that was going to be effective as of October 2, 2020, is no longer applicable.
-Please continue with the $410 fee payment until further notice.
+NOTE: Effective April 1, 2024, USCIS is implementing a new filing fee for form I-765.

 Attn: I-765 C03